 Advantage: Wire transfers (or global ACH) for cross-border payments

-Each bank sets its wire transfer fees and any other costs, including service fees and investigation costs, and any wire resubmission fees for which consumers are not protected by CFPB rules.
+Each bank sets its wire transfer fees and any other costs, including service fees, investigation costs, and any wire resubmission fees for which consumers are not protected by Consumer Financial Protection Bureau (CFPB) rules.

 Advantage: ACH transfers

-Wire transfers: Wire transfers are secure if the transaction is proper and not resulting from fraud.
+Wire transfers are secure if the transaction is proper and not fraudulent.
 But wires are often used in scams.
 Banks and the CFPB offer some fraud protection and consumer protection if the consumer alerts in time and negligence isn’t a factor.

 Advantage: ACH transactions are more secure and less likely to attract fraud

-Advantage: ACH transactions for normal business to business payments
+Advantage: ACH transactions for normal business-to-business payments

 Advantage: Wire transfers, especially for large one-time transactions